nathan-ha/nvim/README.md

+# I spend more time here than actual coding

-# just making this so I can sync my vim config across computers
+## just making this so I can sync my vim config across computers

-should I really be making this public?
+should I be making this public?